Refugees for life

 KHOLOUD FAQAWI

 The Universal Declaration of Human Rights states that “all human beings are born free and equal in dignity and rights.
-Endowed as they are with reason and conscience, they must behave fraternally towards each other.”
+Endowed as they are with reason and conscience, they should act towards one another in a spirit of brotherhood.”

 2023 marks the 75th anniversary of the forced displacement and exile of more than 700.000 Palestinians from their homes, towns and cities during the 1948 war that culminated in the creation of the State of Israel.
 Since then, the *Nakba*, as Palestinians refer to it, has remained a persistent story of deprivation in the collective consciousness of Palestinians.